Toyman

-Toyman is the name of three supervillains and one adolescent superhero appearing in comic books published by DC Comics, as an adversary for Superman.
+The Toyman is the name of three supervillains and one adolescent superhero appearing in comic books published by DC Comics.
+He is depicted as an adversary for Superman.

 The most well-known incarnation of Toyman is Winslow Schott, a criminal who uses toy-based or toy-themed devices and gimmicks in his various crimes.
 Toyman made frequent appearances in Golden Age comics, but has appeared infrequently since then.

-In the succeeding years, Jack Nimball briefly took up the mantle after Schott retired while Hiro Okamura uses the name while operating as a superhero despite Schott coming out of retirement by then.
+In the succeeding years, small-time crook Jack Nimball briefly took up the mantle after Schott retired while Japanese genius Hiro Okamura uses the name while operating as a superhero despite Schott coming out of retirement by then.

 Schott, Nimball, and Okamura have made several appearances in DC-related media, with Schott appearing in television series set in the DC Animated Universe, in which he is voiced by Bud Cort, and the live-action television series Smallville, portrayed by Chris Gauthier.
 Additionally, Schott along with his son and series original character Winslow "Winn" Schott Jr. appear in the live-action Arrowverse television series Supergirl, portrayed by Henry Czerny and Jeremy Jordan respectively.